turbot/steampipe-plugin-mastodon/docs/tables/mastodon_my_toot.md

 # Table: mastodon_my_toot

-Mastodon toots posted to account.
+Represents a toot posted to your account.

 ## Examples